 David P. Robbins Prize

 The Robbins Prize is for a paper with the following characteristics: it shall report on novel research in algebra, combinatorics or discrete mathematics and shall have a significant experimental component; and it shall be on a topic which is broadly accessible and shall provide a simple statement of the problem and clear exposition of the work.
+Papers published within the six calendar years preceding the year in which the prize is awarded are eligible for consideration.

 The US$5,000 prize is awarded every three years.